Aghnaskeagh:

 Bronze Age date, and are unique in Ireland.

-~ 350 metres S in Paddock
+~ 350

-(O 050 831) is a low, overgrown wedge-tomb known as "Calliagh
+metres S in Paddock (O 050 831) is a low, overgrown wedge-tomb

-and 7 transverse buttress-stones, set in remnants of the cairn,
+covering the gallery, and 7 transverse buttress-stones, set

-on the S side.
+in remnants of the cairn, on the S side.

 ~ 3.2 km E in Drumshallon

-(O 083 827) are three standing stones on the slopes of the outcrop
+(O 083 827) are three standing stones some 2 metres high on

-ridge called Carnanbreaga, from which there are fine views as
+the slopes of the outcrop ridge called Carnanbreaga, from which

-far as the Carlingford and Mourne Mountains to the North, and
+there are fine views as far as the Carlingford and Mourne Mountains

-the Wicklow Mountains to the South.
-One of these, some 2 metres
+to the North, and the Wicklow Mountains to the South.
+South

-(O 083 837) is another (five-sided) standing-stone which has
+of these in Piperstown (O 083 837) is another (five-sided)

-many solution-pits (some of which may be cup-marks) on its E
+standing-stone which has many solution-pits (some of which may

-website.
-If you stand about six metres E of this stone and
+be cup-marks) on its E face.
+If you stand about six metres E

-shout, the concave face will produce a remarkable echo.
+of this stone and shout, the concave face will produce a remarkable

 ~ 8 km SE of the Piperstown